-Making the Most of a Preschool Expansion Grant
+Making the Most of a Preschool Expansion Grant (PEG)

 In late 2014, the Massachusetts Department of Early Education and Care (EEC) was awarded a federal Preschool Expansion Grant (PEG) to expand high-quality early childhood education to more than 800 4-year-old children per year in five underserved communities.
-EEC wants to understand the implementation, impact, longitudinal outcomes, and costs of the program to inform its investments in preschool access and quality.
+EEC wanted to understand the implementation, impact, longitudinal outcomes, and costs of the program to inform its investments in preschool access and quality.

 Abt Associates led the multi-year evaluation of the PEG program.
 The evaluation included an implementation study, a longitudinal study of outcomes for PEG children and families, a rigorous impact study, and a cost study.